sequainoo/alx-low_level_programming/0x15-file_io/README.md

 * main.h ---------- holds files' function prototypes
 * Files that start with:
 0. a function that reads a text file and prints it to the POSIX standard output
+1. a function that creates a file with content